genediazjr/disinfect/README.md

 # disinfect
 Hapi plugin to that uses Google's [Caja] (https://github.com/google/caja) HTML Sanitizer on route query, payload, and params.
-Also capable for custom sanitation and per-route configuration.
+Also capable for custom sanitization and per-route configuration.

 Can also be used for input formatting using the custom sanitizer option.